Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 4. For studies utilizing HTS the target region must be small enough to be recovered on one or two sequencing reads when using paired-end information (<600 bps).
 Shorter sequences are also preferred for recovering barcoding sequences from preserved or degraded samples.

-5. Reference sequence databases with taxonomic information exist for the region in question.
+5. Reference sequence databases with taxonomic information exists for the region in question.